 Ali’s best friend at school is Ryan Calder (played by Bryan Craig), who is on the same wrestling team.
 Ali confides in Ryan about his family and money problems.
 One night, Ryan takes Ali to an underground fight club, where Ali is shocked to see what’s going on.
 Ryan tells Ali that in the past, he sometimes participated in these underground fights to make extra money.
 Ryan stopped doing underground fights because he’s on the wrestling team and doesn’t want to risk getting expelled from the team.

 Ryan introduces Ali to a Scottish man named McClellan (played by Tommy Flanagan), the tough and greedy chief of the fight club.
 McClellan’s right-hand man is Benjamin Duke (played by Sean Patrick Flanery), who goes by the name Duke and who mainly gives medical assistance to the fight club participants.
 Duke is a former boxing champ who’s now down on his luck and has a tragedy in his past because of his alcoholism.
-In other words, in a stereotypical movie like this one, he’s going to end up training Ali to be an underground fighter.
+In other words, in a stereotypical movie like this one, Duke is going to end up training Ali to be an underground fighter.

 During Ali’s first visit to the fight club, he has such culture shock that he ends up saying the wrong things.
 He asks McClellan about the possibility of participating in the fights: “So, you just pay us to beat each other up?
 Is that even legal?”
-Just as Ali is about to be thrown out for an insulting dimwit, a thug assaults Ali, and they start brawling.
+Just as Ali is about to be thrown out for being an insulting dimwit, a thug assaults Ali, and they start brawling.
 Ali capably defends himself, and McClellan is so impressed with Ali’s fighting skills that he invites Ali to participate in the fight club.

 Ryan warns Ali not to do it, but Ali is desperate for money, and he eagerly accepts McClellan’s invitation.
 Ali easily wins his first fight, of course.
 And the money he gets motivates him to continue participating in the fight club, with increasingly dangerous risks.
 Not everything goes smoothly for Ali, because a movie like this has to have a “major obstacle” that he has to overcome before the movie’s climactic scene.